Why read the homework together?

 - Your group work is limited to 2-3 people, the others seem not to have showed up or engaged each other.
 Categories and tags are inaccurate, redundant, or irrelevant.
 Posts and comments have nothing to do with each other.
 No evidence of significant group interaction, result appears incoherent.

-Criteria for evaluating your comments on each other’s work
+How do I evaluate your comments on each other’s work?

 - Your comments engage the problem and writer and go beyond to suggest different materials and interpretations in a constructive way.
 Your own posts reflect this conversation.